hreger/MedExplain/README.md

 - **Diabetes Risk Prediction**
   Uses a trained **XGBoost** classifier on the **PIMA Indians Diabetes Dataset** for accurate risk assessment.
 - **Explainability with XAI**
-  - LIME and SHAP explanations showing how each feature contributed to a prediction
+  - **LIME** and **SHAP** explanations showing how each feature contributed to a prediction
+  - **Interactive SHAP force plots** for per-patient explanations
   - Ranked feature importance for interpretability
   - Per-input contribution breakdown
+  - **XAI helps medical professionals understand the reasoning behind AI diagnoses and treatment recommendations, leading to more informed decisions.**
-- **Interactive Web Interface**
+- **Modern, Interactive Web Interface**
+  - Beautiful navigation with `streamlit-option-menu`
   - Real-time predictions with easy-to-use sliders
   - Live visualizations of results and contributing factors
   - Intuitive and user-friendly design